mulesoft-developers/salesforce-change-data-capture/README.md

 6. Click on Finish.

 7. Update your Salesforce Developer Edition Org credentials in the config.yaml file In Anypoint Studio's package explorer open **src/main/resources** open **local.secure.yaml** and update the username, password and token.
-Note that password and username should be encrypted.
+Note that password and token should be encrypted (see video and tutorial above for details).

-8. Ad Runtime Configurations for env and secret.key variables.
+8. Add Runtime Configurations for env and secret.key variables.
 Set env to local and set secret.key to be the value used to encrypt your secure property parameters.

 ## Contributing